Things to Do in Yosemite Valley: The Ultimate Guide

 a fallen tree trunk beside Merced River in Yosemite Valley

-• Bike – Bring your own bike or rent through your accommodation or the rideshare program.
-There are over 12 miles of paved bike paths throughout the valley, perfect for a scenic and leisurely peddle.
+• Bike – Bring your own bike or rent one at your accommodation or via the free bike share program.
+There are at least 12 miles of paved bike paths throughout the valley, perfect for a scenic and leisurely ride.

-• Swim, float, or fish the Merced – Yosemite isn’t exactly known for water sports, but the Merced is a beautiful little river just perfect for swimming and other recreation during summer.
+• Swim, float, or fish the Merced – Yosemite isn’t known for water sports, but the Merced is a beautiful river that’s perfect for swimming and other seasonal activities during the summer.

-• Visit the Visitor Center – That’s what it is there for!
-The Yosemite Valley Visitor Center (Shuttle Stop #5) has nature exhibits to teach you about the formation of the area, the wildlife that live here, and even a free film.
+• Visit the Welcome Center – The new Yosemite Valley Welcome Center (Shuttle Stop #1, 2, 4 or 5) has exhibits that cover the formation of the area and the wildlife that live here.
+There’s even a free film.

-• Photograph the Views – Snap you new profile picture, hone your composition skills, or just get that perfect picture to remember the trip.
+• Admire and photograph the views – Snap a new profile picture, practice your composition skills, or just get that perfect picture to remember the trip.
 Use this article to find the best photo spots in Yosemite, many of which are right in the valley.

-• Join a Program – Join a ranger talk, a photography walk, or even an art class.
-Take a look at Yosemite’s calendar of events
+• Join a program – Attend a ranger talk, a photography walk, or even an art class.
+Take a look at Yosemite’s calendar of events here

-• Star gaze – If you are staying late or overnight, don’t forget about the stars!
-Maybe even try your hand at astrophotography.
+• Star gaze – If you’re staying late or overnight, don’t forget to look up at the stars!
+You can even try your hand at astrophotography.

-• Picnic – Often the best way to really experience a place is to stop… and eat food!
+• Picnic – Often, the best way to experience a place is to stop and have lunch!
 Just don’t feed the wildlife or make your own picnic spot off the beaten path.
-There are lovely designated picnic areas throughout the valley that are first come first serve.
+There are designated picnic areas throughout the valley that are first-come, first-serve.

 Where to Stay in Yosemite Valley